 DSUs are notional share-based awards awarded to the directors and NEOs, that are designed to retain competent directors and NEOs and reward them for creating long-term and sustainable shareholder value.
-DSUs vest on the cessation of the participant's employment or directorship with us.
+DSUs are redeemable upon cessation of the participant's employment or directorship with us.